 A spotting scope might seem like a strange tool to use for birding.
 They’re big, heavy, and not very mobile—unlike the very mobile nature of birds.
 One minute, you’ve got eyes on the most beautiful pileated woodpecker you’ve ever seen and are getting your camera out.
 The next, you’re looking at an empty tree and can almost hear Woody Woodpecker’s cry mocking your slow speed.

 We checked out some of the leading models on the market and wrote reviews of them.
 We like to think of our reviews as a starting point, however, rather than a destination.
-We really think you ought to do some additional homework in order to discover the birding scope that’s right for your needs.
+We really think you ought to do some additional homework to discover the birding scope that’s right for your needs.
 We hope you find both sections valuable and that both help you pick the scope that’s best for you.

 |Celestron 52305 Regal M2 80ED|